 Brighton’s stadium is easily accessible via train and bus.
 The price of your match ticket includes travel to the game from various areas within Sussex, meaning you can travel freely from 3 hours before the game up until 3 hours after the match has ended.
 Take the train from Brighton or Lewes station to Falmer and you’ll be there in 10 minutes.
 Alternatively, there are multiple buses to the stadium from the centre of Brighton.
 Bus 25 drops you off just outside of the South Stand.

-Alternatively, there are multiple park and ride schemes all over the city.
+Alternatively, there are multiple park-and-ride schemes all over the city.

 Images: Shutterstock, BSR Agency